Reviewing your hierarchies

-Next, you will add a hierarchy to your logical model.
+Next, you will review the hierarchies in your logical model.
 Hierarchies is an optional business logic feature.
 It defines drill-down relationships between groups.

 When you enable business logic, some hierarchies may be automatically created by Qlik Sense from your data model.
 If you navigate to Hierarchies, you can see that business logic has created two hierarchies.